 The Altona Gate Primary School located at 430 Blackshaws Road was closed in 2012 and the land was declared surplus to requirement by the Department of Education and Training (DET).

 The 2.4-hectare site was rezoned from Public Use (PUZ2) to Residential Growth Zone (RGZ1) to allow the land to be developed for residential purposes.
 The rezoning was recorded in the Victorian Government Gazette No. G 3 Thursday 19 January 2017.

 Development Victoria took possession of the site in mid-2017, and proposes to redevelop the land as a residential development that includes a diverse mix of townhouses and open space.

 The population of Hobsons Bay is growing and changing.
 According to Victoria in Future 2016 the population of Hobsons Bay is expected to rise from 94,434 in 2017 to 109,442 in 2031.
 The area will need a supply of new housing to meet the growing and diverse needs of its community.

 In addition, housing diversity and affordability is an issue for many Victorians.
 To address affordability, the strategies this project proposes to implement are as follows:

-- 10% of the total homes will be sold to a registered housing association to deliver affordable housing targeted at key workers.
+- Approximately 10% of the total homes are proposed to be offered to a registered housing association to own and manage affordable housing targeted at key workers.